 - How do their trajectories and practices affect the identities of their children?

 Ethnographic fieldwork and semi-structured interviews are the most appropriate methods used to approach family practices and the experiences of the people concerned, including children.
-A dedicated effort will be made to include several generations of informants since the generational dimension of multinational family-making is an essential (and under-researched) dimension of this project.
+A dedicated effort was made to include several generations of informants since the generational dimension of multinational family-making is an essential (and under-researched) dimension of this project.